gorillalogic/automate-rubies/docs/README.md

 Here is where we will start improving our code.

-The Page Object Model is a powerful pattern that allows to centralize business logic in classes that are specialized for a certain part of the Application under test, then allows to use that business logic in different tests, this way we can improve how many tests do we write, we mask the access to webdriver functionality, reduce the costs included with rewriting accessors and build smaller, more maintainable functions that are simpler to understand and modify
+The **Page Object Model** is a powerful pattern that allows to **centralize business logic** in classes that are specialized for a certain part of the Application under test, then allows to use that business logic in different tests, this way we can improve:

+- how many tests do we write
+- we mask the access to webdriver functionality
+- reduce the costs included with rewriting accessors
+- build smaller, more maintainable functions that are simpler to understand and modify

 Lets begin with a base page, and check a powerful concept in Ruby, Inheritance: